 NABA Academic Offer develops in six didactic Areas: Communication and Graphic Design, Design, Fashion Design, Media Design and New Technologies, Set Design, Visual Arts.
-These include the Bachelors of Arts, the Masters of Arts, and the Academic Masters, as well as the Special Programmes, specific cross-discipline courses that vary in duration and target a wider Italian and international audience.
+The Bachelors of Arts, the Masters of Arts and the Academic Masters are relatable to these areas, while the Research Degrees completely practice-based are transversal to the disciplines.
+The academic offer is completed by the Special Programmes, interdisciplinary courses of different durations.